eferr216/weatherWhere/Journal.md

 Incorporated an API service into my indie project.
 Used RoboPojo to generate Java classes from the response.
 Created a test case for the API service.

+Week 9
+12/10/2023

+Added 2nd REST API service into my indie project.
+Implemented the 'outfit recommendation' feature of the Weather Where indie project.